kubeflow/website/content/docs/azure/deploy/install-kubeflow.md

 **NOTE:  If you are using a GPU based AKS cluster (For example: AGENT_SIZE=Standard_NC6), you also need to [install the NVidia drivers](https://docs.microsoft.com/azure/aks/gpu-cluster#install-nvidia-drivers) on the cluster nodes before you can use GPUs with Kubeflow.**

 ## Kubeflow Installation
 Run the following commands to set up and deploy Kubeflow.
-The code below includes an optional command to add the binary kfctl to your path.
-If you don’t add the binary to your path, you must use the full path to the ```kfctl``` binary each time you run it.

 1. Create user credentials.
 You only need to run this command once.

         az aks get-credentials -n <NAME> -g <RESOURCE_GROUP_NAME>

-1. Run the following commands to download the latest kfctl binary from the Kubeflow releases page (links from https://github.com/kubeflow/kubeflow/releases).
-While writing this document, the latest release was https://github.com/kubeflow/kubeflow/releases/tag/v0.6.2
+1. Download the latest kfctl binary from the [Kubeflow releases page](https://github.com/kubeflow/kubeflow/releases).

-        wget <link to the release e.g. https://github.com/kubeflow/kubeflow/releases/download/v0.6.2/kfctl_v0.6.2_linux.tar.gz>

 1. Unpack the tar ball

         tar -xvf kfctl_<release tag>_<platform>.tar.gz

 1. Run the following commands to set up and deploy Kubeflow.
 The code below includes an optional command to add the binary kfctl to your path.
-If you don’t add the binary to your path, you must use the full path to the `kfctl` binary each time you run it.
+If you don’t add the binary to your path, you must use the full path to the kfctl binary each time you run it.

     ```
     # The following command is optional, to make kfctl binary easier to use.